-ACT interventions and activities help in:
+ACT interventions and activities help:

-- Building self-awareness.
+- Build self-awareness.

-- Creating self-control and self-acceptance.
+- Create self-control and self-acceptance.

-- Learning mindfulness skills.
+- Learn mindfulness skills.

-1. Self as context exercises
+1. Self-as-context exercises

-|The critical question of this part is ‘Who are you?’
-The therapist asks this question repeatedly to the participant.
-Initially, the individual attempts to answer descriptively by talking about his professional identity, personal details, etc.; the therapist listens to the answers and repeats the same question.
-This continues until the participant understands that all the self-descriptions he gave so far is meaningless.
-His real identity lies in the realization of his ‘existence’ before anything else.|
+The therapist asks this question repeatedly to the client.
+Initially, the individual attempts to answer descriptively by talking about their professional identity, personal details, etc. The therapist listens to the answers and repeats the same question.

-|At this final stage of the exercise, the therapist guides his client to master the art of ‘letting go.’
-He instructs the individual to take a moment and notice himself as a professional, as a sufferer, and also imagine his ideal self.
-Then, he gently guides the client into thinking that he is letting all these selves walk away and try not to control them in any way.
-The feeling of ‘letting go’ brings a sense of peace and transcendence, which in turn cultivates unconditional self-acceptance.
+The therapist instructs the client to take a moment and notice themself as a professional, as a sufferer, and their ideal self.
+Then, the therapist gently guides the client into thinking that they are letting all these selves walk away.
+The feeling of letting go brings a sense of peace and transcendence, which in turn cultivates unconditional self-acceptance.

-2. OCD exercise
+2. Obsessive compulsive disorder exercise

 The method shows them that by letting the urges flow and dissipate, they can study the thoughts objectively and realize how extremely harmful they can be.